 - Water bottles must be filled at home and labeled with the player's name.
-The sharing of water bottles is prohibited. - Where possible, players, coaches, and officials should plan to arrive and depart the facility dressed in their hockey equipment. - While on the ice, participants must always leave their helmet and gloves on. - To limit touchpoints during and after hockey-related activities, coaches should keep, distribute, and collect each piece of on-ice equipment that belongs to their team (e.g.: coaching white-board, cones, pucks). - Goalie Equipment can be shared and rotated.
-This would include goalie pads, gloves, chest protector and arm gear as well as goalie sticks.
-Equipment must be cleaned thoroughly before another player uses equipment.
-Players should wear their own helmets and goalie masks should not be shared.
+The sharing of water bottles is prohibited. - While on the ice, participants must always leave their helmet and gloves on. - To limit touchpoints during and after hockey-related activities, coaches should keep, distribute, and collect each piece of on-ice equipment that belongs to their team (e.g.: coaching white-board, cones, pucks).